onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What if we could score people on how well they’ve covered all arguments and if they’ve covered all arguments at all or are extremely biased and missing the bigger picture?
 If you give an opinion on one of the arguments of a debate - you should also give an opinion/weighting of importance to all the rest - otherwise your opinion would be classified as incomplete.

-We are in the age of infinite leverage - we can change the system

-HumanityOS

 Presets like “only allow these accounts to contact me and notify me for only these types of events”

 The only way to fix our problems is to get everyone on the same page

 How do we rank our problems?
 How do we stigmatize and tax fast fashion?

-Excessive/conspicuous consumption is immoral

-The function of consciousness is to solve the frame problem - john V

 Predictive processing needs precision weighting - prioritizing one set of signals over another

 lying and misrepresentation of facts is costing the world tens of trillions per year by misallocating capital & labor

 Our cutting-edge understanding of the world isn’t evenly distributed.
 It is in some fields to some degree, but it is hopelessly not true in others

-The world runs on stories and there is no bigger story than this - unlike AGI, this is participatory

 Collective intelligence => collective sensemaking